Evander Shapard

 Lieutenant Evander Shapard was a World War I flying ace from the United States serving in the Royal Air Force and credited with six aerial victories.

 Biography

-The son of Emma Frierson (Lipscomb) and Evander Shapard,Sr. Evander Shapard, Jr., was born in Shelbyville, Tennessee.
+The son of Emma Frierson (Lipscomb) and Evander Shapard, Sr. Evander Shapard, Jr., was born in Shelbyville, Tennessee.
 He attended Vanderbilt University and was a member of Beta Theta Pi fraternity.
-Evander married Levie Reynolds on April 6, 1920, daughter of Mr. and Mrs. James P. Reynolds.
-In 1917, Evander Shapard joined the Royal Air Force and was promoted to temporary 2nd Lieutenant (on probation) on 5 January 1918.
+Shapard married Levie Reynolds on April 6, 1920, daughter of Mr. and Mrs. James P. Reynolds.
+In 1917, Shapard joined the Royal Air Force and was promoted to temporary 2nd Lieutenant (on probation) on 5 January 1918.
 Posted to 92 Squadron in 1918, he scored six victories flying the S.E.5a.